This article originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

 Here are five tips to break into entry-level management.

-Before you start applying to jobs, make a list of companies that appeal to you.
-Find an area of business that interests you, and check sites like Hirepurpose and Glassdoor for background information.
+Before you apply to jobs, make a list of companies that appeal to you.
+Find an area of business that interests you and check sites such as HirePurpose and Glassdoor for background information.
 Highlight some places in the area, although if you are willing to relocate, your geographical parameters can be a bit wider as well.

 Leaders are always looking for ways to manage better.
-One key aspect of growth is questioning things to determine if there are alternative options that may create more successful outcomes.
-It's good to ask questions like: "Is there a more efficient way to do this," or "how can I get my team to think outside the box."
+One key aspect of growth is questioning things to determine whether alternative options may create more successful outcomes.
+It's good to ask questions like: "Is there a more efficient way to do this," or, "How can I get my team to think outside the box?"
 Or even during your interview, asking questions about the business will show potential employers that you are a critical thinker.

 More articles from Task & Purpose:

 - How Effective Are US 'Over-the-Horizon Capabilities' in Afghanistan?